List of diplomatic missions of Pakistan

 This is a list of diplomatic missions of Pakistan, excluding honorary consulates.
-As the fifth-most populous country and the second-most populous country in the Muslim world, Pakistan has an extensive and large diplomatic network around the world.
+As the second-most populous country in the Muslim world, Pakistan has an extensive and large diplomatic network around the world.

 As a member of the Commonwealth of Nations, Pakistani diplomatic missions in the capitals of other Commonwealth members are known as High Commissions.

 In November 2021 Pakistan announced establishment of five new diplomatic missions in Africa as a part of its "Engaged Africa policy" which included missions in Mali, Uganda, Burkina Faso, Benin and Djibouti.